How to detect spyware on your Android phone: 10 signs

 2. Your battery is draining faster

-Spyware often runs in the background of your device and scans files, which can drain your battery quickly.
+Spyware can drain your device’s battery quickly by constantly running in the background and scanning files.
 You can find out what programs are using excessive battery life through your Android’s settings.

 Here’s how to check your Android’s battery usage: